+Although 2012 was a drought year, this was April after a March with almost 13 inches of rain.
+Yet this well-established small-flowered needle grass (S. lepida) has gone senescent with built-up thatch and is dying off.
+This area did not get mowed like most of my meadows do.
+The reason is that I have limited time and it's a pain to do with the shrubs moving in because the string on the brush cutter gets wrapped around the stems and shears.
+The other reason the grasses look bad is that pink cudweed sucks up nitrate just like purple cudweed does.
+Yet I "must" keep the chaparral down here because this is the burn buffer above the chaparral below.

+Mid July 2014

 Here it is again two years later.
 Obviously, "must" didn't happen.
 I did say this happens fast, didn't I?
-The brush is so big I couldn't take the photo from the same spot and is now a threat to the stand of trees immediately above.
+The brush is so big I couldn't take the photo from the same spot.
+It is now a threat to the stand of trees immediately above.
 From this point, the trees will invade the area and it will quickly becomes a forest again unless I burn it, whack and spray, or take goats to it.
 Else, the fuel accumulates.
 I still have time for a controlled burn in conjunction with State Forestry Vegetation Management.

 AND SO FOURTH

 Yérba Santa Eriodictyon californicum

+October 2013

-If I left that prior slope of yerba santa alone, it would grow to 6-8 feet tall like this but in 3-5 more years.
+If I leave that prior slope of yerba santa alone, it would grow to 6-8 feet tall like this but in 3-5 more years.
 On a 170%+ slope like this (it averages 60°), reversing course can be hazardous.
-Unless I can burn this brush, I get to chop it with a chainsaw while dangling from the end of a rope (done it twice before; it's scary).
+Unless I can burn this brush, I get to chop it with a chainsaw while dangling from the end of a rope (done it twice; it's scary).
 Now, wouldn't it be easier if I could get something to eat it?
 Well, animals are a big commitment.
 Installing temporary electric fencing on a slope like this to keep a goat or two safe from the government's mountain lions and coyotes is an unlikely prospect.
-Then there's building a similarly secure pen, a barn, a water supply, cleaning pens, and making sure that the animals have enough food over the whole year.
+Then there's building a pen or barn, secure from the government's mountain lions, a water supply, and making sure that the animals have enough food over the whole year.
 I cannot import feed or hire temporary animals (weed seeds).